 INSPIRED is the foundation's annual fundraising and educational event presenting powerful women speaking on meaningful topics.
-INSPIRED is our opportunity to network, share lunch, and learn from the wisdom and experience of these remarkable women. past speakers have included futurists, athletes, journalists, astronauts, first responders, authors, and civil rights activists including Dr. Mae Jemison, Dr. Tererai Trent, Dolores Huerta, and Dr. Angela Davis.
+INSPIRED is our opportunity to learn from the wisdom and experience of these remarkable women.
+Past speakers have included athletes, journalists, astronauts, first responders, authors, and civil rights activists including Dr. Mae Jemison, Dr. Tererai Trent, Dolores Huerta, and Dr. Angela Davis.

 Sunny Hostin’s own story as a self-described Afro-Latina lawyer frames her perspective on life, family, career, and society.
 Known for her informed analysis of the law as well as her emotional intelligence, she believes she is not a role model but a “possibility model.”